geodynamics/aspect/benchmarks/solcx/doc/solcx.md

 -   The second-to-last part sets discretization parameters.
-Specifically, it determines what kind of Stokes element to choose (see [](parameters:Discretization) and the extensive discussion in {cite}`kronbichler:etal:2012`).
+Specifically, it determines what kind of Stokes element to choose (see [](parameters:Discretization) and the extensive discussion in {cite:t}`kronbichler:etal:2012`).
 We do not adaptively refine the mesh but only do four global refinement steps at the very beginning.
 This is obviously a parameter worth playing with.
 -   The final section on postprocessors determines what to do with the solution once computed.
-Here, we do two things: we ask to compute the error in the solution using the setup described in the Duretz et al.&nbsp;paper {cite}`DMGT11`, and we request that output files for later visualization are generated and placed in the output directory.
+Here, we do two things: we ask to compute the error in the solution using the setup described in {cite:t}`duretz:etal:2011`, and we request that output files for later visualization are generated and placed in the output directory.
 The functions that compute the error automatically query which kind of material model had been chosen, i.e., they can know whether we are solving